D128405/framing_gaza/README.md

-# Political Context and Time: A Multi-National Computational Study of Gaza War Framing
+# Political Environments and Event Dynamics: A Multi-National Computational Study of Gaza War Framing

 This repository contains the code accompanying the article:

-> **Political Context and Time: A Multi-National Computational Study of Gaza War Framing**
+> **Political Environments and Event Dynamics: A Multi-National Computational Study of Gaza War Framing**

 **Article:** *Link will be added upon publication.*